Azure/azure-saas/src/Saas.Identity/Saas.Permissions/readme.md

 The following is good to know, for ensuring that your development environment has access to the SQL Server Database, that was deployed as part of the Identity Foundation.

-During he deployment, the deployment script takes note of the public IP address of the developer machine running the script.
-The script then adds this specific IP address to an *allowed firewall rule*.
+During the deployment of the Identity Foundation, the deployment script takes note of the public IP address of the developer machine running the deployment script.
+The script then adds this specific IP address to an *allowed firewall rule* for the Azure SQL Server.

 Adding your public IP address is essential for your local development environment to be able to run.
-By default the configuration of the SQL Server only allows network access from IP addresses of services running *inside* the Azure environment.
-This default network security setting is great for production, however since your local development environment is not likely running inside the Azure environment, this firewall restriction may get in the way.
+By default the configuration of the SQL Server only allow network access from IP addresses of services running *inside* the Azure environment.
+This default network security setting is great for production, however since your local development environment is not very likely to be running from within the Azure environment, this firewall restriction gets in the way.

-You may also want to work on you project from multiple locations and development environments, in which case you will need to make changes to the firewall rules of Azure SQL Server, allowing these additional public IPs to access the database.
+> Tip: You may want to work on you project from multiple locations and development environments, in which case you will need to make changes to the firewall rules of Azure SQL Server, allowing these additional public IPs to access the database.
+>

-To do this, please do the following:
+To add additional public IP addresses to the Azure SQL Service firewall rule, please do the following:

-1. You can identity the global IP address by running this bash command on MacOS, Linux or on Windows 10/11 from within a [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) terminal session:
+1. You can identity the global IP address of the developer machine you are currently running from, by running this bash command on MacOS, Linux or on Windows 10/11 from within a [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) terminal session:

 ```bash
 dig +short myip.opendns.com @resolver1.opendns.com